Accessibility Tools

-Organ-on-chip is a technology that reproduces the biology of human organs on a biochip on a small scale.
-Such organ models reproduce key functions and physiological responses of human organs and tissues, providing human-relevant data for preclinical drug testing and biomedical research.
+Organ-on-chip technology replicates the structure and function of human organs on miniaturized biochips.
+These advanced in vitro models simulate key physiological responses and tissue interactions, enabling human-relevant data generation for preclinical drug development and biomedical research.

 Different flow patterns can be achieved through the perfusion of the tissues via microfluidic pumps: pulsatile and laminar – such as in the healthy human body.
 The perfusion provides a crucial mechanical stimulation on the surface of human cells, especially cells from the human blood vessel system (vasculature).
 These shear forces influence and stimulate receptor decoration on the cell surfaces and have consequently a profound impact on cellular behavior such as growth, signaling/interaction and metabolism.